Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 14.29.27 UTC
+- WIB: Senin, 7 Juli 2025 15.39.03 UTC
-- WITA: Senin, 7 Juli 2025 15.29.27 UTC
+- WITA: Senin, 7 Juli 2025 16.39.03 UTC
-- WIT: Senin, 7 Juli 2025 16.29.27 UTC
+- WIT: Senin, 7 Juli 2025 17.39.03 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success